Contextual Semi-Supervised Learning: An Approach To Leverage Air-Surveillance and Untranscribed ATC Data in ASR Systems: Results and Discussion

 The WER metric measures the ASR performance in the whole utterance.
-Nevertheless, our contextual SSL approach only `boosts' the callsign part in the hypothesized utterance, slightly increasing the chances of recognizing the correct callsign (usually composed of five to seven words, 25\% of the transcript).
-From Table \ref{tab:results} the relative WER improvement between standalone SSL and contextual SSL is not significant.
+Nevertheless, our contextual SSL approach only `boosts' the callsign part in the hypothesized utterance, increasing the chances of recognizing the correct callsign (usually composed of five to seven words, 25\% of the transcript).
 We therefore propose a new metric: Callsign Word Error Rate `\textit{CA-WER}' which is more aligned to measure the ASR system performance on callsigns only.
 CA-WER measures only the WER of the callsign between the reference and hypothesized text.
-We use \textit{texterros}\footnote{\nolinkurl{https://github.com/RuABraun/texterrors}} library to evaluate CA-WER, which needs the expanded ground truth callsign per utterance.
+We use \textit{texterros}\footnote{https://github.com/RuABraun/texterrors} library to evaluate CA-WER, which needs the verbalized ground truth callsign per utterance.
 We evaluated CA-WER for \textit{liveatc\_mix}, Prague, and Vienna test sets; 610, 875, and 915 utterances have a callsign, respectively.
 The CA-WER is evaluated for different discount parameters (hyper-parameter in the WFSTs).
-Figure \ref{fig:results} shows that lattice re-scoring helps in all cases for \textit{liveatc\_mix} and it helps Prague test set after a value of 4.0.
+Figure \ref{fig:results} shows that lattice re-scoring helps in all cases for \textit{liveatc\_mix} and it helps Prague test set after a discount value of 4.0.
 Vienna test set is skipped from Figure \ref{fig:results}, because there were no significant variations across different discount parameters.
 Even though there is a degradation in WER for Vienna test set when adding contextual knowledge, we obtained 7.5\% relative CA-WER improvement when comparing it with the `+ SSL' model (thus showing the robustness of the proposed approach).
 Discount parameter of 5.0 yielded the best results, reaching a 17.5\% and 14\% CA-WER relative improvement on \textit{liveatc\_mix} (CA-WER:~39.88\% $\rightarrow$ 32.9\%) and Prague (CA-WER:~3.48\%~$\rightarrow$~2.99\%) test sets, respectively (compared to SSL without applying contextual knowledge).

 Finally, the novelty of our approach is that SSL can further leverage contextual knowledge, bypassing the burden of lack of annotated data (which is the case for most of the ATC use-case applications).
-ATC speech and air-surveillance data can be easily gathered for many airports in Europe, thus the proposed approach can be scaled to different domains.
+ATC speech and air-surveillance data can be easily gathered for many airports in Europe, thus the proposed approach could be easily scaled up to different domains/airports.